Akki05656/My-CRM-Project/README.md

 Operations like dependency imports, various types of Mappings like GetMapping, PutMapping, DeleteMapping were used in this project.
 Java concepts like getters & setters, methods, to string methods, Imports,object creation were implemented here.
 Also Springboot-SQL intergration using Hibernate ORM and then displaying, updating , deleting, inserting operation in Postman was done in this Project.
+All operations were done by creating Controller, Service and Dao classes seperately for better understanding and reusability of code.